-Last Updated on February 1, 2022 by Victor Queiroz
+Last Updated on March 1, 2023 by Maryam Siddiqui

 Moving to Portugal also means having to understand the bureaucracies of immigration.
 In order to live in Portugal, foreign citizens need a Portugal residence permit.
 But how can do you get one?
 Isn’t my visa to Portugal enough?
 Well, no.

 Don’t worry, we will explain all about Portugal’s residence permit in this article.
 Find out how to apply and obtain it, and why it’s so important that you know its details.

 Do I need a Portugal residence permit to live in Portugal?

 Yes, as long as you aren’t an EU citizen and want to live in Portugal for more than 90 days.
 To establish yourself as a permanent resident in Portugal, you must have a resident permit.

 I am an EU citizen in Portugal, do I need a residence permit?